staging-951d-madcitymultimedia/postman-docs/src/pages/docs/billing/billing.md

 You can manage which team members consume Postbot seats from the [product access dashboard](https://go.postman.co/settings/team/products-access).
 Learn how to [manage your team's access to Postbot](/docs/administration/managing-your-team/managing-your-team/#manage-your-teams-access-to-postbot).

-If you are a free user, you can purchase Postbot seats by selecting **Upgrade** in the Postman header and navigating to the bundle section to add Postbot.
+If you are a Free plan user, you can purchase Postbot seats by selecting **Upgrade** in the Postman header and navigating to the bundle section to add Postbot.
 Update the number of Postbot seats and select from Annual or Monthly payment options, then select **Next**.
 Enter your billing information and payment method, then select **Confirm**.

 ### Manage Enterprise solutions licenses